-• Set variables for flow arrays:
+Example: Set variables for flow arrays

-'''

-jsetvars -i 212 MF:FA:myarrayvar=abc#{JS_FLOW_INDEX}
+jsetvars -i 212 MF:FA:myarrayvar=abc#{JS FLOW INDEX}

-'''

-For the flow with the ID 212 and assuming MF: FA is a flow array, this command sets the myarrayvar variable to abc1, abc2, abcX, for all the different flow array elements (for example, for 212: MF: FA(1), 212: MF: FA(2), and the remaining flow array elements to 212: MF: FA(X)).
+For the flow with the ID 212 and assuming MF:FA is a flow array, this command sets the myarrayvar variable to abc1, abc2, abcX, for all the different flow array elements (for example, for 212:MF:FA(1), 212:MF:FA(2), and the remaining flow array elements to 212:MF:FA(X)).

-List all variables for a flow:
+Example: List all variables for a flow

-'''

 jsetvars -i 21 -l MF:SF1

-'''

-For the flow with the ID 21, lists all variables at the MF: SF1 subflow scope.
+For the flow with the ID 21, lists all variables at the MF:SF1 subflow scope.

-· Remove variables at different scopes:
+Example: Remove variables at different scopes

-'''

-jsetvars -i 21 -r mainvar MF:SF1:myvar1 MF:SF1:myvar2 MF:SF2:myvar3
+jsetvars -i 21 -r mainvar MF:SF1:myvar1 MF:SF1:myvar2 MF:SF2:myvar3 jsetversion sets the default version of a flow.

-'''

-For the flow with the ID 21, removes the mainvar variable at the main flow scope, removes myvar1 and myvar2 variables at the MF: SF1 subflow scope, and removes the myvar3 variable at the MF: SF2 subflow scope.
+For the flow with the ID 21, removes the mainvar variable at the main flow scope, removes myvar1 and myvar2 variables at the MF:SF1 subflow scope, and removes the myvar3 variable at the MF:SF2 subflow scope.